Plumber Hourly Rate Ontario 2026: What Plumbers Charge (And Should Charge)

 This is a walk through what plumbers are actually billing in 2026, what's hiding inside those numbers, and how to land on a rate that pays you properly without scaring off your customer base.

-What plumbers are actually charging in 2026
+What are plumbers actually charging in 2026?

 These ranges are pulled from what I'm seeing across Ontario shops and cross-checked against a few operators in Alberta and BC.
 They should be broadly true across most of Canada, though the US ranges are typically 15-25% higher at the same tier (different insurance market, different labour supply).
+For an independent baseline, the federal Job Bank Canada wage data for Ontario plumbers tracks median, low, and high hourly wages by region and is updated quarterly.

 By license tier (Canadian journeyman, 2026)

-• Apprentice (supervised): $55-85/hr billed out
+- Apprentice (supervised): $55-85/hr billed out

-• Journeyman (licensed): $110-160/hr
+- Journeyman (licensed): $110-160/hr

-• Master plumber / shop owner: $150-200/hr (or flat-rate only)
+- Master plumber / shop owner: $150-200/hr (or flat-rate only)

-• After-hours / emergency: 1.5x to 2x the base rate, often with a minimum callout of $200-350
+- After-hours / emergency: 1.5x to 2x the base rate, often with a minimum callout of $200-350

-• Downtown Toronto / Vancouver: $145-200/hr
+- Downtown Toronto / Vancouver: $145-200/hr

-• GTA suburbs / Ottawa / Calgary: $125-165/hr
+- GTA suburbs / Ottawa / Calgary: $125-165/hr

-• Mid-size cities (Hamilton, London, Kitchener): $115-145/hr
+- Mid-size cities (Hamilton, London, Kitchener): $115-145/hr

-• Smaller towns and cottage country (Collingwood, Muskoka, Kingston): $110-140/hr
+- Smaller towns and cottage country (Collingwood, Muskoka, Kingston): $110-140/hr

-• Rural / remote: $90-130/hr (but mileage is usually billed on top)
+- Rural / remote: $90-130/hr (but mileage is usually billed on top)

 Two caveats before anyone screenshots this.
 First, these are rates customers are paying, not rates plumbers are taking home (huge difference, we'll get there).
 Second, flat-rate shops won't look like this on paper because they bill by the job - a running-toilet repair at $285 flat works out to whatever the tech's actual speed produces, which can be anywhere from $140/hr to $400/hr on the clock.